ServerEngine REST API

 - Dynamic parameter passing to scripts

-- Support for scripts, runbooks, and bundles
+- Support for scripts, runbooks, and installers

 - Immediate job execution or scheduled runs